Institutional Review Board (IRB)

 Step 4.
 Download IRB application and complete electronically in Microsoft Word

 Step 5.
 Send completed IRB application (in Word format) as email attachment to IRB administrator (email@example.com).
-Additional documentation should be saved as PDF, and included as email attachments in the same email message to the IRB administrator.
+Additional documentation should be saved as one Word document and included in the same email message to the IRB administrator.

 Step 6.
 IRB administrator will deliver to designated IRB reviewer.
 Please allow a minimum of two weeks for feedback.
 Refer to schedule of IRB committee meeting dates below for submission deadlines and timeline for review.